formulae-org/formulae-js/README.md

 Because text, paragraphs, tables, colors, images, etc. can be abstracted as expressions, Fōrmulæ can also be used to format complex documents.
 There is a Fōrmulæ package for typesetting [(repository)](https://github.com/formulae-org/package-typesetting-js).

-All the content of the Fōrmulæ website [formulae.org](https://formulae.org), consisting of hundreds of pages for of articles, examples, tutorials, etc. are written entirely as Fōrmulæ files.
+All the content of the Fōrmulæ website [formulae.org](https://formulae.org), consisting of hundreds of pages with articles, examples, tutorials, etc. are written entirely as Fōrmulæ files.

 That content is stored and mantained as a separate [repository](https://github.com/formulae-org/web-content).